matthewtognotti/stock-checker-bot/readme.md

 5. Create new repo

+- Remove duplicate messages (how does that affect exlcuded products?)
+- Auto buy when in stock?
+Only once a day?
+- Unit tests w/ site HTML for purchasing products
+- Docker File -> AWS
+- Raspberry Pi w/ react front end display.

 Future
 --
-8. **Add Logging**: Implement a logging system to track bot activity, errors, and stock updates.
+1. **Add Logging**: Implement a logging system to track bot activity, errors, and stock updates.
-9. Detect if the bot gets logged out and sign back in
-10. Also read time out error from URLlib
+2. Also read time out error from URLlib
-11. **Format message to send product link**: Organize the message in a table for better readability. or use Telegram's inline buttons.
+3.  **Format message to send product link**: Organize the message in a table for better readability. or use Telegram's inline buttons.
-12. Add hash map or other ds (use array of tuples) to store product variants in product and display to the user. this may need to be done with multiprocessing so that we don't get stuck loading on a single page.
+4. Add hash map or other ds (use array of tuples) to store product variants in product and display to the user. this may need to be done with multiprocessing so that we don't get stuck loading on a single page.
 Additionally, research more about the selenium API (Selenium vs Selenium Base?).
 There may be a built in way to do multiprocessing and I need to fully understand the API to make this bot quick and reliable.
 Or use multiple tabs in seleniunm.
 Also experiement with going headless.
-13. **Allow user to request updates**: Enable users to send `/update` and receive a table with all in-stock products or a "no products in stock" message.
-14. **Mutliprocessing**: One process for stock updates, another for adding to cart and buying (BuyProduct class).
+5.  **Mutliprocessing**: One process for stock updates, another for adding to cart and buying (BuyProduct class).
-15. **Add Multi-User Support**: Allow multiple Telegram users to receive notifications by managing a list of chat IDs.
+6.  **Add Multi-User Support**: Allow multiple Telegram users to receive notifications by managing a list of chat IDs.
-16. Run on AWS Lambda or Google Cloud Functions.
+7. Run on AWS Lambda or Google Cloud Functions.

 ---